 - Advisory Board Member, Youth Advocate Programs Policy & Advocacy Center

 - Truman Scholarship Foundation

 On working at FSG

-“I firmly believe that society’s most intractable problems will be best addressed by approaches that leverage cross-sector solutions.
+“I believe that society’s most intractable problems will be best addressed by approaches that leverage cross-sector solutions.
 For this reason I feel extremely fortunate to serve at FSG, where we apply analytical rigor across the divides between business, government, philanthropy, and nonprofits.
-Our team is full of thoughtful and humble professionals who each carry a deep commitment to equity, and I’m honored to be a part of a purpose-driven workplace so closely aligned with my personal theory of change.”
+Our team is full of thoughtful professionals who carry a deep commitment to equity, and I’m honored to be a part of a purpose-driven workplace so closely aligned with my personal theory of change.”